Friday, Dec. 13, 2013

 An overview of the theories and research methods that characterize the study of mass communication.
 Students use theory as a lens for conducting their own studies using surveys, experiments, field research, content analysis, and qualitative techniques.
 Prerequisites: COMM 101 and junior/senior status.
 Offered each semester.

 Examines all forms of communication in any profit or non-profit organization.
 Combines theory and practice to understand intended and unintended messages.
 Topics include culture, networking, impact of technology, medium and channel, and rhetorical purpose.
 Offered each spring.

 An examination of the methods and techniques that advertisers use to persuade audiences.
-Prerequisite: Jr or sr status.
+Prerequisite: COMM 101 (formerly 211).
 Offered each fall.

 An introduction to the public relations and advertising profession with an emphasis on writing.
 Students examine the role of public relations and advertising in a free society and the demands and constraints, including ethical ones, placed upon them.
 They write background or briefing papers, press releases, informational and persuasive copy, and finding promotable elements in products and services.
 Identical to JOUR 328.
 Offered each semester.

 An investigation of selected themes, genres, directors, periods, or topics in mass media and cultural studies.
 Sample topics include "American Silent Film," "The Movies of 1939," "The Films of the Coen Brothers," "Women and Film," "The Documentary Tradition," and "The Western."
 Prerequisite: COMM 101 or consent.
 May be repeated if the topic is different.